MounikaVSM/Sales-Anlaysis/README.md

 DATA LOADING AND MODELLING:

 Imported the transformed data into Power View for analysis.
-After completing the necessary cleaning, and transformation, I create the necessary relationships between the tables.
+After completing the necessary cleaning, and transformation, created the necessary relationships between the tables.

 DATA IMPLEMENTATION: